TISUnion/Carpet-TIS-Addition/README.md

 You can create a named marker by using a renamed dye item.
 Marker name will be shown in logging message as well

 You can see boxes at marked blocks with fabric-carpet installed on your client.
-With carpet-tis-addition installed the marker name could also be seen through blocks
+With carpet-tis-addition installed the marker name could also be seen through blocks.

+*Visual rendering thing doesn't work in 1.14.4 branch due to lack of carpet network and scarpet shape rendering framework in frabic carpet*

 - Type: `string`
 - Default value: `false`